Scheduled on select weekends in March and April.

 - Spring recitals – February 1

-- Book your dress rehearsals with the Box Office or go to W510.
+- Book your dress rehearsals in the online Facility Booking System with your studio teacher.
 Each student performing a Graduation Recital is entitled to 4 hours of dress rehearsal time.
 Composition students are entitled to 6 total hours of dress rehearsal time.

 - (Optional) Create a recital poster.
 All posters must be approved by the Studio Coordinator.

-- Complete the Recital Program Template and email it email@example.com by February 14.
+- Complete the Recital Program Template and email it firstname.lastname@example.org 2 weeks prior to the recital date.
 For more information go to Recital Programs & Posters.

 - Review Recital Hall Usage guidelines for performance preparation.